Sadra-Sh/Software-Defined-Radio---Receiving-chain/README.md

 ## Team Contributions
 - **Sadra**: Responsible for the Gilbert Cell Mixer design, and the fail safe mixer IC.
 Component placement and routing of the mixers, as well as board manufacturing and testing.
-- **Shayan**: Responsible for the Bandpass filter and voltage limtier, component placement and routing, and board manufacturing and testing.
+- **Saleh**: Responsible for the Bandpass filter and voltage limtier, component placement and routing, and board manufacturing and testing.
 - **Junyi**: Responsible for the Lowpass filter and Amplifier, component placement and routing, board testing and layout verification.

 ## Project Status